peteroupc/html3dutil/doc/H3DU.PiecewiseCurve.md

 will go through, and the shape of each curve segment is also determined by the positions of neighboring points on the spline.

-To use this method, you must include the script "extras/spline.js".
-Example:

-    <script type="text/javascript" src="extras/spline.js"></script>

 #### Parameters

 * `spline` (Type: Array.&lt;Array.&lt;number>>)<br>An array of control points, each with the same number of values, that the curve will pass through.
 Throws an error if there are fewer than two control points.